ste7anste7an/bluepad32_arduino/Pre build Firmwares/build_single_firmware/README.md

 # Merge arduino output files

-The files you find in this directory are obtained from the Arduino IDE. in Arduino IDE go to Preferences and select 'show verbose output during' compilation and upload.
-Now you can see where the different binary files can be found. the batch files `make_BP32_UartRemote.bat`, `make_BP32_LPF2_LEGO.bat` and `make_BP32_ULPF_Pybricks.bat` create single-file firmwares for each of the platforms.
-These single-file firmware are placed in the directory one level up.
+In Arduino IDE version2, select 'Export Compiled Binary' under the 'Sketch' menu.
+The IDE will compile the source code.
+The binary files can be found in the 'build' subdirectory of the directory revealed using 'Show Sketch Folder'.

+Copy the three '*.bin' files into the '/Pre build Firmwares/build_single_firmware' directory and execute the `make_BP32_LPF2_generic.bat` or 'make_BP32_UartRemote.bat` to generate a single binary file for uploading to the LMS-ESP32.

 We use the `merge_bin` option of `esptool`.
 The python version of esptool gives an error.
-The executable (copied from the Arduino IDE environment) works correctly.
+The executable (copied from the Arduino IDE environment) works correctly under Windows.